lerafursa/fhirpath/ideas/fhirpath-mental-model.md

 FHIRPath is a path-based navigation and extraction language designed for FHIR resources.
 At first glance, expressions like `Patient.name.where(use = 'official').given` might seem like simple property access.
-But understanding how FHIRPath really works may be quite tricky without proper mental model.
+But understanding how FHIRPath really works may be quite tricky without a proper mental model.
 This is clear from ongoing community discussions, where even experienced users debate how certain expressions should behave:
 * [What should it do](https://chat.fhir.org/#narrow/channel/179266-fhirpath/topic/what.20should.20it.20do.3F/with/529563311)
 * [Can we chain iif from left side](https://chat.fhir.org/#narrow/channel/179266-fhirpath/topic/Can.20we.20chain.20iif.20from.20left.20side.3F/with/529625685)

-To cut through this complexity, this guide will help you build an accurate mental model of how FHIRPath works by introducing "stream processing" model and walk through the language by examples.
+To cut through this complexity, this guide will help you build an accurate mental model of how FHIRPath works by introducing a "stream processing" model and walk through the language by examples.